-What is Desirability?
+What is School Desirability?

 What is desirability?
-For colleges and universities, desirability measures the degree to which students will attend one school in preference to another.
+For colleges and universities, desirability measures the degree to which students will choose one school in preference to another.
 Thus for students admitted to two schools, desirability asks which school did they attend more often.

 What does the “desirability score” mean?

 The desirability score that you see next to each university’s name is calculated on the basis of actual student decisions.
 For example, when presented with a head-to-head competition, 67% of students pick Harvard over MIT, with the result that Harvard ranks #2 in desirability score while MIT ranks #3.

 The graphic shows the head-to-head competitions between top schools that differ by one spot in their desirability score rankings (and two that differ by more than one spot to show some interesting exceptions).
 Not all the rankings based on the desirability score are statistically significant.
 For example, Stanford is listed at #1 and Harvard at #2, but the percent of students who choose Stanford over Harvard (53%) is very close to the percent of students who choose Harvard over Stanford (47%) and thus the null hypothesis that the schools have identical desirability cannot be rejected.
 Although this kind of ambiguity only happens once in the top 15 schools, it happens quite often for schools that aren’t in the top 50.
 Even when there is ambiguity between two schools, one of them always has a slightly higher desirability score than the other.
 We give the school with the higher desirability score the higher rank, which is what we did with Stanford and Harvard.